Positive Semidefinite Metric Learning Using Boosting-like Algorithms: Introduction

 The approach proposed here is directly inspired by the LMNN proposed in~\cite{Weinberger2009Distance,Weinberger05Distance}.
-Instead of using hinge loss, however, we use the exponential loss and logistic loss functions in order to derive an AdaBoost-like (or LogitBoost-like) optimization procedure.
-In theory, any differential convex loss function can be applied here.
+Instead of using the hinge loss, however, we use the exponential loss and logistic loss functions in order to derive an AdaBoost-like (or LogitBoost-like) optimization procedure.
+In theory, any differentiable convex loss function can be applied here.
 Hence, despite similar purposes, our algorithm differs essentially in the optimization.
 While the formulation of LMNN looks more similar to SVMs, our algorithm, termed \BoostMetric, largely draws upon AdaBoost \cite{Schapire1999Boosting}.

-Column generation (CG) was first proposed by Dantzig and Wolfe \cite{Dantzig1960CG} for solving a particular form of structured linear program with an extremely large number of variables.
-The general idea of CG is that, instead of solving the original large-scale problem (master problem), one works on a restricted master problem with a reasonably small subset of the variables at each step.
+Column generation was first proposed by \citet{Dantzig1960CG} for solving a particular form of structured linear program with an extremely large number of variables.
+The general idea of column generation is that, instead of solving the original large-scale problem (master problem), one works on a restricted master problem with a reasonably small subset of the variables at each step.
 The dual of the restricted master problem is solved by the simplex method, and the optimal dual solution is used to find the new column to be included into the restricted master problem.
-LPBoost \cite{Demiriz2002LPBoost} is a direct application of CG in Boosting.
-Significantly, LPBoost showed that in an LP framework, unknown weak hypotheses can be learned from the dual although the space of all weak hypotheses is infinitely large.
-Shen and Li \cite{Dual2010Shen} applied CG to boosting with general loss functions.
+LPBoost \cite{Demiriz2002LPBoost} is a direct application of column generation in boosting.
+Significantly, LPBoost showed that in an LP framework, unknown weak hypotheses can be learned from the dual although the space of all weak hypotheses is infinitely large. \citet{Dual2010Shen} applied column generation to boosting with general loss functions.
 It is these results that underpin \BoostMetric.

 The remaining content is organized as follows.
 In Section \ref{sec:preliminaries} we present some preliminary mathematics.
 In Section \ref{sec:algorithm}, we show the main results.
 Experimental results are provided in Section \ref{sec:exp}.